-With the Planet Wide Virtual Array called ‘The Event Horizon Telescope‘.
-Scientists have captured the impossible.
-The Picture of a ‘Black Hole’.
+With the Planet Wide Virtual Array called ‘The Event Horizon Telescope‘, scientists have captured the impossible.
+World’s First Picture of ‘Black Hole’.

 Visible are the crescent-shaped emission ring and central shadow that are gravitationally magnified views of the Black Hole’s Photon ring.
 This image was 1st released on Wednesday 10th April 2019 by the scientists of ‘The Event Horizon Telescope Collaboration’.

-The findings were announced in a series of 6 press conferences across 4 continents simultaneously.
+The findings of the world’s first picture of Black Hole were announced in a series of 6 press conferences across 4 continents simultaneously.
 This extraordinary scientific milestone was accomplished by a team of more than 200 researchers.

 All thanks to our great Scientists and Technology.